lorr1/snoopty/README.md

 ### Using the Proxy

-Configure Claude Code to use Snoopty as the API endpoint:
+Configure Claude Code to use Snoopty as the API endpoint.

+**IMPORTANT** Anthropic will yell at you about "auth conflict".
+Ignore it.
+Do not log out.
+Proceed as normal.

 ```bash
 # Use Snoopty proxy (always port 8787 for API, regardless of dev/prod mode)
 # Yes, you need to give the API key here again.
 ANTHROPIC_BASE_URL=http://localhost:8787 ANTHROPIC_API_KEY="sk-ant-XXX" claude
 ```

-**Note:** Claude Code may complain about needing to logout.
-You can safely ignore this message - it will still work.

 All requests will be forwarded to Anthropic and logged locally in the `logs/` directory.